strath-ace/smart-ml/GP/IGP/README.md

 avoid selecting always from the same niches.

 The Inclusive Tournament consists in performing a Double Tournament [3] on each niche.
-For the Inclusive Tournament the niches are selected in a sequential manner and the double tournament on each niche is performed at most $t$ times where $t$ is the number of individuals inside the considered niche, to avoid having clones in the final population.
+For the Inclusive Tournament the niches are selected in a sequential manner and the double tournament on each niche is performed at most *t* times where *t* is the number of individuals inside the considered niche, to avoid having clones in the final population.

 ## Code description